 Google Nik Collection: Using Color Efex Pro to Correct Color, Retouch and Create Effectserinfitzgibbon

 The second program available in the Nik Collection is Color Efex Pro.
 We previously discussed Analog Efex Pro and how to access the program through PaintShop Pro.
-Check out this video tutorial to for instructions on how to install the Google Nik Collection in PaintShop Pro.

 Color Efex Pro is one of my favorite programs from the collection.
 I use it all the time when editing my landscape images.
 In fact, I think just about every landscape shot I’ve taken over the past three years has been through this program.
 It’s very versatile with easy to use filters.
 I save a lot of time in post processing, and the good news is the filters mimic a lot of complicated actions from Photoshop.
 So it’s perfect for those of us who want to spend our time photographing beautiful images instead of sitting in front of a computer and missing the light.
 Let’s take a run through of some of the filters available in Color Efex Pro.

 Here’s the original image I uploaded to PaintShop Pro.
 I adjusted the shadows and highlights in PaintShop Pro and well as straightened the horizon.
 I then opened the plugin and moved into editing in Color Efex Pro.